 Cat’s claw vine is often grown to cover blank desert garden walls.
 It does that extremely well, but at a cost.
-Here’s everything you need to know to decide whether this is right for your garden, plus how to take care of it if you decide to give it a try.
+Here’s everything you need to know to decide whether this aggressive Mexican native is right for your garden, plus how to take care of it if you decide to give it a try.

-It’s a vine of choice in the southwest for covering unsightly cement block garden walls since it grows fast, needs little water, and clings to walls without support.
+It’s a vine of choice in the southwest for covering unsightly block garden walls since it grows fast, needs little water, and clings to walls without support.
 It doesn’t mind reflected heat and can be grown directly on the hottest walls on your property.

 Why You May Like This Plant